python-pillow/Pillow/docs/reference/ImageMath.rst

                     shown in the above example.
     :param \**kw: Values to add to the function's dictionary, mapping image names to Image instances.
-    :return: An image, an integer value, a floating point value, or a pixel tuple, depending on the expression.
+    :return: An image, an integer value, a floating point value, a boolean, or a pixel tuple, depending on the expression.

 .. py:function:: unsafe_eval(expression, options, **kw)